-6LoWPAN fragmentation is defined in [RFC4944].
+The original 6LoWPAN fragmentation is defined in [RFC4944] and it is implicitly defined for use over a single IP hop though possibly multiple Layer-2 hops in a meshed 6LoWPAN Network.
 Although [RFC6282] updates [RFC4944], it does not redefine 6LoWPAN fragmentation.